lxd98/Hammerhead_documentation/docs/source/index.rst

 (\*)*\* indicates this is an ambiguous site that is challenging to determine as an error.

 Step 3.
-Replacing erroneous bases in the assembly with correct counterparts
+Replacing erroneous bases with correct counterparts
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. code:: shell